 A Distinct Identity

-Phanmaggi is an organization geared towards sustainable community development programs with an emphasis on poverty reduction through strengthened community-based associations, with special focus on education and revenue generating projects to enable poor and marginalized communities to improve their livelihood and independence through self-help.
+Phanmaggi is an organization geared towards sustainable community development programs with an emphasis on poverty reduction through strengthened community-based associations, with a special focus on education and revenue-generating projects to enable poor and marginalized communities to improve their livelihood and independence through self-help.

-To help poor and Marginalize communities improve their livelihood and Independence.
+To help poor and Marginalized communities improve their livelihood and Independence.

 Making A Difference